lhbelfanti/qr/README.md

 <img width="300" alt="Step 7" src="./media/steps/step_07.png" />

 The QR is not working anymore but, after scanning it, a popup with a message appeared, and that was the code to solve the challenge.

+## Installation

+To run this program locally, download the repository and run the file [setup.sh](./setup.sh).
+This file will do the whole installation for you.